-Thanks to big data, today’s direct mail is able to deliver targeted offers based not just on geography, but on more in-depth information like interests, recent online and offline shopping behavior, and product usage.
+Thanks to big data, today’s direct mail can deliver targeted offers based not just on geography, but on more in-depth information like interests, recent online and offline shopping behavior, and product usage.
 These offers can be so precise that they feel truly personal.

-The personal insights revealed by big data analytics play an important role in delivering greater impact and a stronger call to action—which can ultimately help increase conversion rates.
-For current or past customers, the message might focus on purchasing trends as a means to making recommendations for future product purchases, e.g., “If you liked that, you’re really going to want this.”
-In turn, the message that is used to attract new customers can be more directly tailored to their specific tastes and purchasing habits.
+The personal insights revealed by big data analytics play an important role in delivering a greater impact and stronger call to action, which can ultimately help increase conversion rates.
+For current or past customers, the message might focus on purchasing trends as a means to making recommendations for future product purchases.

 Precisely targeted mailings using big data help marketers get their messages to the right people, at the right time, with the most relevant content.
-Targeting helps create one-to-one relationships, now considered the “holy grail” of marketing success.
+Targeting helps create one-to-one relationships, a modern hallmark of marketing success.
 For example, a postcard with a customer’s name, customized offer or nearby service location helps to build an individual relationship with that customer.

 Goal: Increase customer acquisition

-- Tap into your social media.
-Analyze which content is most liked, and why, on your Facebook page (and other social sites), so you can incorporate it into your direct mailpiece to connect with new customers.
+- Tap into social media.
+Analyze which content is most liked on your social media profiles and understand why those posts are liked.
+From there, you can incorporate that messaging style into your direct mail piece to reach and connect with new customers.

 - Stay on top of product reviews.
-If customer reviews of your products/services are available on your website, check out what people are saying and, if possible, feature positive reviews in your direct mailpiece i.e. “Here’s what people are saying about us.”
+If customer reviews of your products or services are available on your website, see what people are saying.
+When possible, feature positive reviews in your direct mail piece with messaging like: “Here’s what people are saying about us.”

 - Analyze which messages are resonating.
-Take inventory of your marketing efforts to determine which marketing messages are most effective in getting customers to take action.
+Take inventory of your marketing efforts to determine which marketing messages are most effective at getting customers to act.

 - Segment your audience.
-Once you analyze your audience, segment them by specific demographics such as Millennials, Business Women, Geographic Location, etc. This allows you to create targeted messages that will appeal to them on a deeper level.
+Once you analyze your audience, segment them by specific demographics such as generation (e.g., millennials), professional niche (e.g., business women) or geographic location, to name a few.
+This allows you to create targeted messages that will appeal to them on a deeper level.

 Goal: Increase lead generation

 - Track offer responses.
-Analyze which offers are generating the most response, so you can build on them in future pieces.
+Analyze which offers are generating the most response.
+Use that data to build future pieces that you know will work.

-The bottom line is that small businesses shouldn’t be hesitant to use big data.
-It’s accessible and can help deliver the impact needed to drive growth.
-Moreover, direct mail powered by big data is a way for companies of all sizes and budgets to meet their ultimate goals—to connect with customers, get them to take action, and grow their relationships.
+Small businesses shouldn’t be hesitant to use big data.
+The information is accessible to anyone and can help deliver the impact needed to drive growth.
+Even more, direct mail powered by big data gives companies of all sizes and budgets new ways to meet their ultimate goals: connecting with customers, spurring them to take action and growing their relationships.